-Tenant-Based Rental Assistance (TBRA)
+Tenant-Based Rental Assistance (TBRA) Moderately Accessible

-Supportive Services

-Moderately Accessible

-Slightly Inaccessible
+Affordable Housing Slightly Inaccessible

-Slightly Inaccessible
+Supportive Services Slightly Inaccessible

+Non-Congregate Shelter (NCS) Somewhat Accessible

+Q14 Survivors of domestic violence,

 Are there populations in the community that are underserved by current services?
-(Check all that apply)
+(Check all that apply) Homeless individuals,

+Low-income families,

 Elderly

+Q15 Transportation issues,

 What are the main barriers that residents face when trying to access your services?
-(Check all that apply)
+(Check all that apply) Lack of awareness about available services,

 Eligibility requirements